• Skip to primary navigation

 The reality is:

-Well, let me just say Professional Organizers are great at setting up systems but kids will be kids and they don't necessarily remember where things go.
-As parents, we tell our children over and over before they get it.
-I always say that organizing is a skill and must be taught.
+Professional Organizers are great at setting up systems, but kids will be those who don't necessarily remember where things go.
+As parents, we tell our children repeatedly before they get it.
+I always say that organizing is a skill that must be taught.
 Anyone can organize.

 People assume I only work with extreme hoarders